globocom/database-as-a-service/README.md

     make run

-Point your browser to http://localhost:8000/admin/
+In your browser open the URL: http://localhost:8000/admin/